library-data-platform/ldp/doc/User_Guide.md

 LANGUAGE SQL;
 ```

-Now the function can be run with different arguments to generate
+Now the function can be called with different arguments to generate
 reports:

 ```sql